Is Solskjaer on the brink at Man Utd?

 What are the options?

 Clearly, the easiest decision would be to leave Solskjaer where he is.
 Many fans feel that is unacceptable but United stuck by Moyes, Louis van Gaal and Mourinho long after many thought they should have been dispensed with.
+In addition, their desire to stick to the 'club DNA' model that brought Solskjaer to the club in the first place should not be underestimated.

-However, the scale of the Liverpool defeat may encourage United's hierarchy to act more decisively.
+However, the scale of the Liverpool defeat has undermined the confidence of even less reactionary supporters, who feel the club should act decisively.

 That would however create another obvious problem for them to solve.
 When Moyes and Mourinho left in mid-season, United turned to a celebrated old boy to steady the ship, first Ryan Giggs - who was part of the coaching team already - and then Solskjaer, who was called in from Norway, where he was in charge of Molde.